 Detail shots???

-I had just asked a bride if she had brought anything for her detail shots.
-You could tell immediately that she hadn't even considered detail shots (I mean, who does?
-Besides wedding photographers.) and was not prepared.
+I had just asked a bride if she brought anything for her detail shots.
+You could tell immediately that she hadn't even considered detail shots—I mean, who does, besides wedding photographers?
+She was not prepared.
 She was skeptical that her sneakers would photograph well, but handed over what she had.
-And that resulted in this photo:
+That conversation resulted in this photo:

 Not bad, if I do say so myself.
 And I will, because I took the photo and it's magical.
 Everything looks classy and perfect, and this photo will help her remember those pristine AF1s long after they're gone.